haoxiuwang/mysite-s/source/en/chapter-1/index.md

 en: true
 ---

 APlan, abbreviation for Aomoxo Plan("爱梦想方案" in chinese), is the company Aomoxo's "Trillion Dollar Market Cap Plan".
-And Aomoxo is a new IT startup that, using Aomoxo Plan as its blueprint, will consist of tens of thousands of stock-holding talents, and aimes for a market value of one trillion dollars.
+And Aomoxo is a new IT startup that, using Aomoxo Plan as its blueprint, will consist of tens of thousands of stock-holding talents, and aimes for a market value of $1 trillion.

 ### Apple, Microsoft, Amazon, Google's trillion-dollar market value triggers thinking and inspires imagination

 Dear talent friends, have you ever thought about what it would be like to own one thousandth, or one ten thousandth, or one hundred thousandth of shares belonged to any one of the above mentioned companies?
-Which, as you'd well know, are all trillion dollar IT companies, with the highest market value even exceeding 2 trillion dollars.
+Which, as you'd well know, are all trillion dollar internet companies, with the highest market value even exceeding $2 trillion dollar.

-Let us take a one trillion dollar company for example:
+Let us take a $1 trillion company for example:

 {% ul 'One-thousandth of its shares is worth $1 billion.'
 'One-ten-thousandth of its shares is worth $100 millions.'
 'One-hundred-thousandth of its share is worth $10 millions.' %}